Clay, Jackson, Rockcastle County assistance programs.

 Financial aid is available from three different primary services.
 They include Low-Income Home Energy Assistance Program for paying utility and cooling bills.
 The TBRA (Tenant Based Rental Assistance) can offer low income families a subsidy as a form of housing payment.
 The third option, Emergency Solutions Grant, is for stopping homelessness.
 There may be money for paying back rent, deposits, or overdue water or electric bills.

 There are a few other resources available from Daniel Boone for families in Rockcastle and other counties.
 They include vouchers to help pay for Child Care costs, in particular for single parents or those families in job training.
 Transportation can be arranged for a job interview or for a senior to get to a medical appointment.
 Lastly, the federal funded Weatherization program will help homeowners or tenants save money on their energy bills.
+Another option are the various job training and placement services, even including such assistance programs as getting pad to watch TV or videos at home.

 For more information on any of these programs, the agency can be reached at (606) 598-5127.
 They have a few main offices in the region.
 While all programs are limited, there may be emergency assistance for the less fortunate.
 Or if someone does not qualify, then referrals are given.